 - Two identical passport photos (2 inches by 2 inches) taken within the last six (6) months.
 Passport photographs must be on special paper and require a special background, so applicants should specifically request a passport photo when acquiring them outside of the City.
 The City does provide passport photography services for a $15 charge for a pair of passport photos.
 Photography studios, copy centers, and travel agents may also provide passport photo services for a similar fee.

-- Please note that hospital birth certificates are not acceptable for proof of citizenship, neither are California abstract birth certificates and some Texas abstract birth certificates.
+- Not accepted: Please note that hospital birth certificates are not acceptable for proof of citizenship, neither are California abstract birth certificates and some Texas abstract birth certificates.

-- Also, the Department of State will only accept Puerto Rican birth certificates issued on or after July 1, 2010 as primary evidence of U.S. citizenship.
+- Puerto Rican birth certificates: The Department of State will only accept Puerto Rican birth certificates issued on or after July 1, 2010 as primary evidence of U.S. citizenship.
 For more information on the Puerto Rican birth certificate law visit the Puerto Rico Federal Affairs Administration website at www.prfaa.com (English) or www.prfaa.com/certificadosdenacimiento/ (Spanish).

 Fees for regular Passport Books